 TinyML and TFLite Micro are powerful tools that enable ML algorithms to be run on resource-constrained devices like IoT sensor nodes.
 This can be especially important for real-time control applications that demand rapid processing and quick decision-making, where latencies associated with cloud connectivity cannot be tolerated.

-TFLite Micro is an interpreter specifically designed for running ML algorithms like TinyML on resources constrained platforms.
-A TFLite Micro module has been developed for use on the Zephyr RTOS.
-That enables designers to incorporate ML into low-power edge sensors and other embedded applications.
+TFLite Micro is an interpreter specifically designed to run algorithms like TinyML on resource-constrained platforms.
+A TFLite Micro module has been developed on the Zephyr RTOS, enabling designers to incorporate ML into low-power edge sensors and other embedded applications.

 Zephyr and edge connectivity

 Connectivity is an important consideration for many edge AI devices like IoT sensors.
 The Zephyr open-source BLE stack can support a variety of RF architectures.
-The controller link layer has been split into a common Upper Link that is generic for all implementations and a Lower Link Layer that enables developers to customize drivers for proprietary RF baseband devices (Figure 2).
+The controller link layer has been split into a common Upper Link generic for all implementations and a Lower Link Layer enabling developers to customize drivers for proprietary RF baseband devices, as outlined below in Figure 2.

 In addition, the Zephyr BLE stack can support complex use cases like stereo hearing aids or wireless headsets connected to mobile phones, televisions, and other devices.
 Continuous audio streaming has strict timing requirements and needs to support relatively high data rates for long periods while maintaining synchronization between wirelessly connected stereo speakers.